How to Select The Right Camera for the Job

 When shopping with my dad for a new set of speakers, I remember getting very excited by the specs of some high-end manufacturers while being simultaneously overwhelmed by their prices.
 Not being an audiophile with a well-trained ear for sound, my dad asked, “If I can’t hear the difference, what am I paying for?”
 The concept is no different with image quality.

 Having worked with images for decades, photographers have a very well-trained eye.
 They see things others won’t notice, such as chromatic aberrations, subtle differences in noise, and color grading discrepancies.
 Although they aren’t always obvious, when these visual inconsistencies become too extreme even an untrained viewer will begin to notice them.
-However, like most things, image quality adheres to the law of diminishing returns.
+Of course, like most things, image quality adheres to the law of diminishing returns.

 The law of diminishing returns states that gradually, as you increase a factor of production, you’ll begin to see smaller increases in output.
 I put this graph together to demonstrate the concept when applied to image quality.